danellisprojects/danellisprojects.github.io/_pages/cv.md

 KEY SKILLS
 ======

-Customer Service: Approachable nature provides skills in connecting well with others and using active listening skills to identify their needs and requirements.
+***Customer Service***: Approachable nature provides skills in connecting well with others and using active listening skills to identify their needs and requirements.
 A strong communicator who can provide information and instructions clearly.

 ***Time Management***: An excellent timekeeper who can manage their time well to ensure tasks are completed to deadlines and targets are met.